Key Takeaways:

 - They Communicate Well on All Levels.

-Leaders with executive presence aren’t simply good public speakers, they’re good communicators at all levels: in small groups, one on one, with colleagues or strangers, in written formats, and in video and audio programs.
-These people know how to get their message across regardless of the circumstances or media.
+Leaders with executive presence aren’t simply good public speakers, they’re good communicators at all levels: in small groups, one on one, with clients, media and investors.
+They speak succinctly and know how to get their message across regardless of the circumstances or media.

 - They Consistently Project Quiet Confidence.